 1. Choose investment type

 To find the best investment strategy for your own personal investing goals, you should consider multiple factors, such as the relative size of transaction fees for each approach and the level of customer service you’re seeking.
-Here are some of the most popular methods that investors use to invest in the MERVAL Index:
+Here are some of the most popular methods that investors use:

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange during regular stock market hours, in a similar way to individual stocks.
 ETFs typically include a collection of assets such as bonds or commodities, and can also be used to mirror the performance of an index such as the MERVAL Index.
 A MERVAL Index ETF gives you access to a diversified batch of stocks, without you needing to pay heavy transaction or management fees.